hashicorp/terraform-provider-vault/website/docs/d/pki_secret_backend_config_cmpv2.html.md

 * `authenticators` - Lists the mount accessors CMPv2 should delegate authentication requests towards (see [below for nested schema](#nestedatt--authenticators)).

-* `default_path_policy` - Required to be set if default_mount is enabled.
-Specifies the behavior for requests using the default EST label.
+* `default_path_policy` - Specifies the behavior for requests using the non-role-qualified CMPv2 requests.
 Can be sign-verbatim or a role given by role:<role_name>.

 * `enable_sentinel_parsing` - If set, parse out fields from the provided CSR making them available for Sentinel policies.